Brian Dunning (author): Skeptical activism

 Beginning in 2006, Dunning hosted and produced Skeptoid, a weekly audio podcast dedicated "to furthering knowledge by blasting away the widespread pseudosciences that infect popular culture, and replacing them with way cooler reality".
 He is also the author of the book of the same title and a sequel.

 Beginning in 2007, Dunning periodically released video episodes of his InFact series.
 Each episode is under four minutes long and covers issues similar to those explored in more depth in the Skeptoid podcast, but is intended to reach a wider audience due to its brevity and availability on YouTube.

 In 2008 Dunning produced Here Be Dragons, a free 40-minute video introduction to critical thinking intended for general audiences, and received an award from the Portland Humanist Film Festival for this in November 2011.

 In 2010 Dunning was awarded the Parsec Award for "Best Fact Behind the Fiction Podcast".
 In August 2010 he received an award recognizing his contributions in the skeptical field from the Independent Investigations Group (IIG) during its 10th Anniversary Gala.

 In June 2017 Dunning's second film, Principles of Curiosity, was released.
 According to Dunning, this "presents a general introduction to the foundations of scientific skepticism and critical thinking...
 It is nonprofit, noncommercial, and licensed for free public, and private screenings.
 It is provided with free educational materials for teachers, designed for high school through college.
 It is suitable for all audiences.
 Its 40-minute runtime should fit into most classes."

 In October 2019, a special preview of the Skeptoid Media documentary, Science Friction, was shown after CSICon in Las Vegas.
 Through a series of interviews, the film addresses the issue of scientists and skeptics being misrepresented by the media.
-Produced by Dunning and directed by filmmaker and comedian Emery Emery, release of the film is scheduled for 2020.
+Produced by Dunning and directed by filmmaker and comedian Emery Emery, it was released in 2022.

 Dunning has written articles for Skepticblog.org, published by The Skeptics Society, and was an executive producer for the unreleased network television pilot The Skeptologists.

 He is a member of the National Association of Science Writers, and is the "Chancellor" of the non-accredited "Thunderwood College", a parody of unaccredited institutions of higher learning which offer "degrees" in a variety of subjects.